-Dodge Data & Analytics, a leading researcher for the construction industry, recently released the Prefab and Modular Construction 2020 SmartMarket Report.
-The latest research from Dodge Data & Analytics on BIM and Pre-fabrication reveals that MEP contractors around the U.S. see extraordinary value from its use.
+Dodge Data Report & Analytics, a leading researcher for the construction industry, recently released the Prefabrication and Modular Construction 2020 SmartMarket Report.
+Their latest research reveals that Mechanical, Electrical and Plumbing (MEP) contractors around the U.S. are seeing extraordinary value from the use of BIM and prefabrication.

 The Dodge report provides a comprehensive examination of the current state and future expectations for prefabrication and modular construction.
 It focuses on the architects, engineers, and MEP contractors using prefabrication and permanent modular construction methods to understand better the benefits and key drivers of use and pitfalls.